David Cho (Secret Service): Career

 In 2019, Cho received the "Exceptional Service Medal" from the Secretary of Homeland Security.
 He was recognized for negotiating with North Korean officials for arranging security for Trump for both summits with Kim Jong Un, specifically, "for tireless and direct participation in high-level negotiations with the leaders of the Democratic People's Republic of Korea, planning all security details for both Presidential visits to that country, while simultaneously leading the men and women of the Presidential Protective Division at the White House."

 Cho appeared at the Inauguration of Joe Biden as the head of Biden's Secret Service detail and previously appeared at multiple events alongside Trump.
 In the wake of the inauguration, Cho's leadership of the Presidential Protective Division was praised by observers as demonstrating the inclusion of racial minorities in sensitive U.S. government positions.

-However, throughout the inauguration, many far-right conspiracy theorists falsely accused Cho of being a "Chinese handler" due to his race and the proximity of Cho and Biden throughout the Inauguration.
+However, throughout the inauguration, many far-right conspiracy theorists falsely accused Cho of being a "Chinese handler" due to his race and Cho's proximity to Biden throughout the Inauguration.
 Per Secret Service practice, the head of the Presidential Protective Division maintains close proximity to the President at all times – including travelling in the front passenger seat of the presidential limousine and with the President on Marine One and Air Force One during all domestic and foreign trips.

 On December 9, 2021, it was announced that Cho would be retiring from the Secret Service to take a job with Citadel, billionaire Kenneth C. Griffin’s $43 billion hedge fund.
 Cho started as Citadel LLC's deputy head of security on January 3, 2022.